kanthaus/kanthaus.online/user/pages/10.about/100.press/2017-11-21_lvzArticle/item.en.md

 title: LVZ on Kanthaus
 date: "2017-11-21"
 ---
-*After havin written the article about foodsharing Wurzen, Christian Neffe was intrigued by Kanthaus and came by to realize an article that focused on our project house.*
+*After having written the article about foodsharing Wurzen, Christian Neffe was intrigued by Kanthaus and came by to realize an article that focused on our project house.*

 ===